Skip navigation

 Battle for Control

-Murdoch’s pinning of his children against each other is nothing new.
+Murdoch’s pitting of his children against each other is nothing new.
 It’s no secret that Murdoch expects his offspring to compete for his respect and control of the family empire.
 While Prudence, the eldest child, hasn’t shown much interest in the family business, James, Murdoch’s younger son, once seemed to be in the running to be the designated successor.
 He, however, has clashed with his father and older brother over political views, including criticizing the editorial content published by some of the family-owned media outlets (James has also spent millions to fund numerous Democratic-leaning causes).
 Elisabeth has previously worked for the family business but has gone in a different direction, co-founding a production company and starting a non-profit program.

-When asked how estate planners typically handle situations in which a client is pinning their children against each other to compete for the family business, or just their love in general, Campbell explained that, “As lawyers, we advise our clients of the benefits, risks and costs of contemplated actions, but ultimately, the client decides the course of action to be undertaken.
+When asked how estate planners typically handle situations in which a client is pitting their children against each other to compete for the family business, or just their love in general, Campbell explained that, “As lawyers, we advise our clients of the benefits, risks and costs of contemplated actions, but ultimately, the client decides the course of action to be undertaken.
 It appears that Murdoch’s primary goal is cementing his legacy and that he’s willing to incur the expense and family estrangement that’s inherent in pursuing that goal.”

 Hide comments